frslabs/cropus-ios/README.md

 ![version](https://img.shields.io/badge/version-v1.0.0-blue)

 The Cropus SDK is used to capture and crops the signature.
-This SDK is useful to add signature to any digitally added documents.
+This SDK is useful to add signature to any digitally created documents.

 You can find the release history at [Changelog](CHANGELOG.md)